19 May 2020

 Designed to be shock-proof, operate underwater and the first with an impact resistance rating, the earphones can also store 900+ songs to play, without the need for a Bluetooth connection.
 The earphones are described by their inventor as a true Loughborough collaboration with input from the University’s enterprise, engineering and sport communities.

 A Geography and Management student who played football, handball and MMA (mixed martial arts) for Loughborough, Tom Jelliffe set about improving the build quality of sports earphones after he and his gym buddy broke nine pairs in their final year (2016/17).

 An enterprise module and a start-up accelerator on the University’s London campus helped Tom to launch his business.
-Tzuka is now based in the University’s business Incubator, on LUSEP, its Science and Enterprise Park, where it is part of a community of graduate businesses, academic spinouts and local innovative start-ups.
+Tzuka is now based in LU Inc., the University’s business Incubator, on LUSEP, its Science and Enterprise Park.
+It is part of a community of graduate businesses, academic spinouts and local innovative start-ups.

 Being part of the University’s graduate business programme, the Studio, Tom was able to use the world-class facilities and technical support of its Sports Technology Institute whilst its strength and conditioning gym provided a ‘living lab’ of athletes to test the concept.

 Loughborough alumni are also strengthening Tzuka’s proposition: Engineering graduates are leading the manufacturing design provided by The MTC (Manufacturing Technology Centre) and Design and Technology graduates have provided product visualisation through their company Fractal CG.